Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 Bums and Boobs!

-Sophelie was once a goddess of heaven but has since been vanquished and left to roam the lands searching for her body.
-Why do I hear you cry?
-Well, some kind soul has turned her into an albatross so she now spends her time flying through worlds looking to find her original appearance.
+Sophelie was once a goddess of heaven, but has since been vanquished and left to roam the lands searching for her body.
+What?
+Why?
+Well, some kind soul has turned her into an albatross, so she now spends time flying through worlds looking to find her original appearance.
 As storylines go, this is silly, to say the least!

-This is a horizontally-scrolling shooter not too dissimilar to Menace.
-However, this time we're not killing monsters or aliens but instead some of the weirdest things that you might never have expected; planets, snowmen, wolf heads, giant eyeballs and even trees.
-The landscapes are lush with colourful and angels will appear to help at regular intervals.
+This is a horizontally scrolling shooter, not too dissimilar to Menace.
+This time, we're not killing monsters or aliens, but some of the weirdest things you might never have expected: planets, snowmen, wolf heads, eyeballs, and even trees.
+The landscapes are lush with colour, and even angels will regularly appear to help.

 Sounds great, right?
 Well, let's take a look at some screenshots from the first level...